chamathsamaraweera/payment-chart/README.md

 ### About

-This is an android mobile application that helps you to keep track of your payments informations in one place.
+This is an android mobile application that helps you to keep track of your payments informations in one place which is developed using react native.

 ### Technology Stack